vshnvii/MovieApp/README.md

 ## Dataset
 The dataset used in this project is sourced from **TMDb** and preprocessed for better recommendations.
 It includes movie titles, genres, descriptions, and other metadata.

+## Must See
+TMDb in india has been banned by Jio, so make sure to use/open the app on any other network except Jio.

 ## Future Improvements
 - Add collaborative filtering for better recommendations
 - Integrate a movie trailer preview feature